dwainscheeren/dwains-lovelace-dashboard/docs/configuration/scenes.md

 | icon_color | string | var(--dwains-theme-header-text) | '#ffffff' | Icon color |
 | background | string | optional | 'linear-gradient( 135deg, #FEB692 10%, #EA5455 100%)' | Background color, you can use css styling here |

+*NOTE: The entity_id can also be an `input_boolean` so you can hang some automations on it, and set it off when you want*

 ## Scenes example
 ```YAML
 scenes: